Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * We represent detail-orientedness, creativity, and passion.
 * Before using CNC carving, put on safety goggles.
 * Take off the dust plugs, and you will see the USB port.
-* You will make your Snapmaker more versatile, adding the latest rotary module—or better yet—
+* You will make your Snapmaker more versatile, adding the latest Rotary Module —or better yet—
 * Adding the latest rotary module, you will make your Snapmaker more versatile.
 * Have you ever wandered: do I buy a 3D printer, or do I buy a 3-in-one fabrication machine?
-* We feel disheartened by this terrible news too.
+* We feel disheartened by this terrible news, too.
 * 2,100 mm

 ### Ellipses (...)

 Ellipsis is a set of three periods, used to indicate omission or hesitation.
-Don't use it.
+In tutorials and guides, don't use it.
+In other situdations, use it sparingly.

 ### En dashes (**–**)